shirshak55/Bee-Connect/README.md

 An advance rails social netowrking system.
 Think like its is mini facebook with live chat support.
 Features like  group , group moderation, group chat, global chat, profile update, post, comments, favorites etc..

+(I would like to use rust on upcoming version using rocket as server.
+But this requires a lot of effort and financial budget if you would like to support please contact me shirshak55@gmail.com)

 # Screenshots

 ### Registration